-8. While holding the drive axle stationary, pull the top of the knuckle out and down until it is free of the drive axle.
+6. While holding the drive axle stationary, pull the top of the knuckle out and down until it is free of the drive axle.

-9. Place a drain pan under the ATV to contain any oil leakage; then using a slide hammer, remove the drive axle.
+7. Place a drain pan under the ATV to contain any oil leakage; then pull out sharply on the axle to dislodge the splines from the gear case.
+Remove the axle.